-Accounting Estimates - Estimates that are particularly susceptible to significant change include the valuation of investments.
+Accounting Estimates - Estimates that are particularly susceptible to significant change include the allowance for doubtful accounts and valuation of investments.
+The allowance for doubtful accounts is subject to credit risk.
 Investments are exposed to various risks, such as interest rate, credit, and overall market volatility.
 Due to the level of risk associated with these financial instruments, it is reasonably possible that changes in the values of these assets will occur in the near term and that such changes could materially affect the amounts reported in the accompanying financial statements.
 Significant fluctuations in fair values could occur from year to year and the amounts the Organization will ultimately realize could differ materially.